Comment from Rebus:

 That very night!
 It was pure hell.
 Mustering the coldblooded attitude to fire friends to cut costs wasn't within me.

 Then there was this -- if I bowed out of the picture it would eliminate the biggest salary burden the theater had.
 By this point I had developed a couple of mysterious health problems.
-I literally lost my voice, due to a vocal cord problem.
+I had literally lost my voice, due to a vocal cord problem.

 Plus, the Biograph’s ability to negotiate with the local union would be less encumbered without me around.
 Good reasons for me to run away from 814 West Grace Street seemed everywhere I looked.
 With no plan of where I would end up, I suddenly decided to walk away from what I had once seen as the best job in the Fan District.

 So I called the owners to tell them of my decision to leave; they also heard about the jellypig business for the first time.
 The boys in DeeCee were shocked and urged me to reconsider, to take a month off.
-They had hired me to manage the theater months before it opened it opened in 1972.
+They had hired me to manage the theater four months before it opened it opened in 1972.
 We’d been through a lot together.

-However, I’m sure they were actually quite torn with what to do with their floundering friend.
+However, I’m sure they were actually quite torn with what to do with their floundering employee/friend.
 Clearly, at that time I was not the resourceful problem solver I had been for many years.
 Beyond that, we could all see fashion was turning sharply against what had been a darling of the ‘70s popular culture -- repertory cinemas.

 The future for the Biograph looked dicey no matter what I did.
 The owners agreed with me that the jellypig had to go ... as soon as possible.
 I remember mentioning that I had gotten him to promise to get psychiatric help in exchange for me not calling the police.